music literature movies Index About

 -from the songAll Things Must Pass

-As the sweet and sour trajectory of all things passing plays on the minds of many, there are those who manage to exude peace and grace in spite of it all as if it were an easy state to achieve, as if it were nothing at all.
-And there are songs—rock and roll hymns, road maps to spirituality, hope and faith—that celebrate the movement of time, obeying the rules of the land, knowing that eternity belongs no more to the past and present than it does to the future.
-It is all.
-All things passing.
+As the sweet and sour trajectory of all things passing plays on the minds of many, there are those like George Harrison who manage to exude peace and grace in spite of it all.
+And there are rock and roll hymns—road maps to spirituality, hope, and faith—that celebrate the movement of time while obeying the rules that tell us that eternity belongs no more to the past and present than it does to the future.

 -G